© CBM

 Families affected by the severe drought receive essential supplies from CBM and its partner OSHO, including maize, beans, and oil bottles at a distribution centre in Dire Woreda, Borena Zone, Ethiopia. © CBM

-USAID funding crisis
+USAID funding cut is a crisis we cannot ignore

 Read more...